create3000/x_ite/docs/index.md

 ## Attributes of the X3DCanvas Tag

-The HTML **&lt;X3DCanvas&gt;** tag defines the main content of the X3D document.
-The &lt;X3DCanvas&gt; tag has three attributes that define different behaviours.
+The HTML **&lt;X3DCanvas&gt;** element defines the main content of the X3D document.
+The &lt;X3DCanvas&gt; element has three attributes that define different behaviours.
 All of these attributes are optional.

 ### cache